 It was a hot day in January, but totally acceptable for tourists and people from outside the country.

-… so what was the mystery behind the scene of the Kuna vendors hiding from the sun in Casco Viejo Panama?
+… so what was the mystery behind the scene of the Kuna vendors hiding themselves under the vending tables?

-Suddenly I thought to look at my watch: it was around 2 ‘o clock!
-Huh!…coming from North America, we completely forgot about the well-known custom in the Latin countries: Siesta 🙂
+Suddenly I had the idea to look at my watch: it was around 2 ‘o clock!
+Uff,…coming from North America, we completely forgot about the well known custom in the Latin countries: Siesta 🙂

-The Kunas were indeed hiding from the sun, but not because they couldn’t bear the heat – they just wanted to take a siesta 🙂
+The Kunas were hiding from the sun, not because they couldn’t bear the heat – they just wanted to take a nap 🙂

 These skills and the willing to increase their rather thin income brought them to places like Panama City and Boquete – It’s nice seeing them as part of the urban landscape 🙂

 One of the most popular crafts they’re making are the “Molas”which Kuna women use to decorate their dresses.

 However, Molas can also be used for pillows, or house-decoration, and this is what tourists are buying them for.